materialscloud/materials-zone-api-examples/examples/parser_api_examples/README.md

 # Parser API Examples

-This repository provides a simple but complete example of how to use the MaterialsZone API to manage parsers.
+This repository provides a simple example of how to use the MaterialsZone API to manage parsers.
 For an example on how to use the parser you've created, please see the quantum_dot_api_example in this repository.

 ## 🧰 Prerequisites